 Estimate the true total cost of ownership.
 Dive deeper into financial details and add up costs of support, customization, and upgrades.
 The final number can be impressively larger than the initial purchase price you are ready to pay.

 Start with separate, focused modules.
-Rather than investing in a large, stand-alone SCM system, you can start with implementing a few modules addressing major problems and bottlenecks across your supply chain.
+Rather than investing in a large, stand-alone SCM system, you can start by implementing a few modules addressing major problems and bottlenecks across your supply chain.

 Consider custom development.
-Review your existing software and learn how you can complement it with new SMC components and adds-on.
-Chances are developing a custom solution tailored to your unique case will be cheaper (at least in terms of time and effort) and bring more value than ready-to-use, but hard-to-integrate software with functionality that exceeds your needs.
+Review your existing software and learn how you can complement it with new SMC components and add-ons.
+Chances are developing a custom solution tailored to your unique case will be cheaper (at least in terms of time and effort) and bring more value than ready-to-use but hard-to-integrate software with functionality that exceeds your needs.

 Opt for industry-specific tools.
 Domain focus is something you shouldn’t ignore.
 If SCM software is initially designed for a different industry, modification can be a tricky and expensive task.

 If there is no proper solution for your niche, explore portfolios of software development teams with relevant expertise.
-If they successfully launched business process management projects for a company similar to yours, you can count on them efficiently solving your task as well.
+If they successfully launched business process management projects for a company similar to yours, you can count on them to efficiently solve your task as well.

 To read more about supply chains, you can visit the transportation section in our blog or check our other articles:

 Integrating shipment carriers

 Digital transformation in retail